18F/handbook/docs/03-policies/2019-summit.md

 #### Taking photos for personal use

-If you’re taking photos that you intend to post on your personal online accounts, it’s polite to get consent from the people in the photo (usually easiest to do this when you take it).
+If you're taking photos that you intend to post on your personal online accounts, it's polite to get consent from the people in the photo (usually easiest to do this when you take it).

 #### Your privacy preferences

-If you’ve already let CivicActions know that you don’t want your photo posted on CivicActions accounts in certain circumstances (or all circumstances), that policy will continue to apply to all the photos we take at the Summit — so don’t worry.
-We’ve got you covered.
+If you've already let CivicActions know that you don't want your photo posted on CivicActions accounts in certain circumstances (or all circumstances), that policy will continue to apply to all the photos we take at the Summit — so don't worry.
+We've got you covered.

 ### Social Activities